Getting Started

 Note

 We recommend using resource key names that are named after the Pulumi Types for each resource.
 These are documented alongside each class in the tb_pulumi module.
+This is, however, completely optional convention.

 The Pulumi Type for a MultiCidrVpc is tb:network:MultiCidrVpc, so we have chosen that as a name under which we define our MultiCidrVpc configs.
 We call this one particular config vpc (you normally need only one, though this convention allows for as many as you like).